-French conductor Emmanuel Villaume made his Royal Opera debut in 2000 on Les Contes d’Hoffmann and has since returned to conduct La rondine and Manon for The Royal Opera.
-In the 2015/16 Season he conducts Tosca for the Company.
+French conductor Emmanuel Villaume made his Royal Opera debut in 2000 on Les Contes d’Hoffmann.
+He has since returned to conduct La rondine, Manon and Tosca and in the 2019/20 Season conducts La bohème.

 In concert alongside his work with Prague Philharmonia, Villaume has conducted many leading orchestras, including the Boston, Los Angeles and San Francisco symphony orchestras, the Orchestre de Paris, the Orchestre Philharmonique de Radio France and the Prague Philharmonic.
 He has conducted a concert performance of Les Troyens with the Orchestra of La Fenice and three concerts with the China National Opera Orchestra during the 2008 Beijing Olympic Games.
 In 2011 he conducted the annual Richard Tucker Gala with the Metropolitan Opera Orchestra.
 His recordings include albums with the Prague Philharmonia and Angela Gheorghiu, Bryan Hymel and Andrew von Oeyen for Warner Classics, and Meyerbeer arias with Diana Damrau for Erato.